 A message is displayed, telling you how many licenses have been added.

 If you use the Email Request option, the license key is emailed to the email address as displayed on the License Manager main screen, not the from: address of your email.

-11. Click Finish in the License Manager to return to the install program.
+6. Click Finish in the License Manager.